kcappieg/grunt-sfdc-package-builder/README.md

 If string, this is the relative filepath for a json-formatted string of the above described schema

+#### options.diffDirectory
+Type: `String`

+If specified, the directory indicated by this diff is used to build a package.xml using only files that have changed since the last time the `diff` arugment was passed to the task.
+Note that if all metadata types are included, this task may take awhile as it hashes **all files included** and compares agains the previous hash.
+Recommended use is to limit the diff-ing to only the metadata types you expect to update regularly.

+If a file has not been hashed by this task or if the task's cache is cleared, all files will be marked as changed and added to the `package.xml`

+When this option is specified, the `includeSpecial` option is ignored

 ### Usage Examples

-#### Example
+#### Examples
+##### Basic
-In this example, the task-global option is to use wildcards where applicable, and the specific task `full_org` will create a package.xml file that includes all possible metadata units and put it at `%PROJECT_ROOT$/full_org_package.xml`
+In this example, the task-global option is to use wildcards where applicable, and the specific task `full_org` will create a package.xml file that includes all possible metadata units and put it at `%PROJECT_ROOT$/full_org_package.xml`, excluding any metadata units

 ```js
 grunt.initConfig({